 6. Fried Catfish

-Chicken isn't the only thing worth frying in the South, catfish is another must.
+Chicken isn't the only thing worth frying in the South, catfish is another must for a classic Southern recipe.
 To do it right though, a fresh filet of catfish is breaded in spicy cornmeal.
 It's then deep fried until the outside is a beautiful crispy, golden brown.
-While the serving options are up to you, a tarter sauce and side of hushpuppies complete this easy Southern dish.
+While the serving options are up to you, a tarter sauce and side of hushpuppies (another essential Southern recipe) complete this easy Southern dish.

 Chef's Note: High heat pans like cast iron or a Dutch oven work best for frying.
 Also, don't overcrowd the fish when frying.
 This can lower the oil temperature causing the fish to soak up oil.
 And be sure to cool on a rack to prevent the fish from getting soggy.